Trinitron: Trinitron

 During development, Sony engineer Akio Ohgoshi introduced another modification.
 GE's system improved on the RCA shadow mask by replacing the small round holes with slightly larger rectangles.
 Since the guns were in-line, their electrons would land onto three rectangular patches instead of three smaller spots, about doubling the lit area.
 Ohgoshi proposed removing the mask entirely and replacing it with a series of vertical slots instead, lighting the entire screen.

 Although this would require the guns to be very carefully aligned with the phosphors on the tube in order to ensure they hit the right colors, with Miyaoka's new tube, this appeared possible.
 In practice, this proved easy to build but difficult to place in the tube – the fine wires were mechanically weak and tended to move when the tubes were bumped, resulting in shifting colors on the screen.
 This problem was solved by running several fine tungsten wires across the grille horizontally to keep the vertical wires of the grille in place.

-The combination of three-in-one electron gun and the replacement of the shadow mask with the aperture grille resulted in a unique and easily patentable product.
-In spite of Trinitron and Chromatron having no technology in common, the shared single electron gun has led to many erroneous claims that the two are very similar, or the same.
+The combination of three-in-one electron gun and the replacement of the shadow mask with the aperture grille resulted in an easily patentable product.
+In spite of Trinitron and Chromatron having no technology in common, the shared single electron gun has led to many claims that the two are similar, or the same.